-GREGORY LAKE: No reports.
-Trout Derby coming Memorial Day weekend.
-Lake, derby, and fishing information at 909-338-2233 or on the website at lakegregoryrecreation.com/fish.
+GREGORY LAKE: No report.
+DFW trout plant last week.
+Lake and fishing information at 909-338-2233 or on the website at lakegregoryrecreation.com/fish.
 Fishing updates are posted infrequently on the park’s Facebook page or website.

-JENKS LAKE REGION: Jenks Lake parking lot opened for the season three weeks ago.
-No fishing reports and no DFW trout plants yet.
-The Santa Ana River and the South Fork of the Santa Ana also have not been planted recently.
+JENKS LAKE REGION: Jenks Lake parking lot is open.
+No fishing reports, but DFW trout plant went in two weeks ago.
+The Santa Ana River was also planted two weeks ago.
 For information, call the Mill Creek Visitor Center Tuesday through Monday (closed Tuesday and Wednesday) at 909-382-2882 or the San Bernardino National Forest main office line at 909-382-2600.